NicolaPapini/Circular-Linked-List/README.md

 ## Commands and execution

-The program will accept the following commands:
+The program accepts the following commands:
 + ADD(x): Adds the character "x" to the list.
 + DEL(x): Deletes all the occurences of the character "x" from the list.
 + PRINT: Prints the current content of the list.